-Effective resource planning is essential to ensure that field activities are delivered in a timely and efficient manner.
-It is the responsibility of both the surveillance manager and operational staff to ensure that the staffing, financial and physical resources (equipment, traps and consumables) are in place before starting field activities.
+Surveillance should be adequately resourced with appropriate human, financial and physical resources.
+Resources should be planned in advance in order to to ensure that field activities are delivered in a timely and efficient manner.
+It is the responsibility of NPPO that the staffing, financial and physical resources (equipment, traps and consumables) are in place before starting field activities.
+Diagnostic services are an essential part of a surveillance program and should be taken into account.
+The resources may be planned for each pest, or groups of pests or whole surveillance program.

 Human resources

 Human resources should include the relevant technical skills and training to effectively deliver the surveillance activity.
 This may also include resourcing additional surveillance officers to provide assistance.
+The human resources may be calculated, for example – how many inspectors are necessary to carry out the inspections in particular places, how many hours they have to spent for carrying out inspections, how many people need to be involved in identification of pests, hours of work in the laboratory and time for training about methodology.
+Time for preparation of pest reports and reporting to an international organization should be included into calculation of surveillance costs.

 Financial resources